 What can I do to combat hunger?

 The single most important fact about world hunger is this: You can help end it.
 You can start at home by shopping and eating locally, aiming to achieve zero food waste, and by joining CRS in the fight to end this crisis.
 It will take time to end world hunger, and a willingness to persevere in times of no apparent progress, or even in the face of setbacks, but it can be done.
-If you're not already a supporter, you can join CRS' Lead the Way on Hunger campaign.
-By joining this new initiative, you can learn the best way to educate yourself, family and friends, as well how to reach out to your congressional representatives and make your voice heard.
+If you're not already a supporter, you can join CRS' Hunger Campaign.
+By joining this initiative, you can learn the best way to educate yourself, family and friends, as well as how to reach out to your congressional representatives and make your voice heard.